4 from 16 votes

 Paid links used in this post.
 Read more about my link usage policies.

 • A classic made simple.
 This is a classic Southern recipe that I decided to simplify a little bit.
-Instead of tons of different ingredients, we're going to use cake mix as a shortcut, just like I do with my Slow Cooker Peach Cobbler!
+Instead of tons of different ingredients, we're going to use cake mix as a shortcut, just like I do with my Slow Cooker Peach Dump Cake!

 • Great dessert for holidays.
 Instead of the same old pecan pie, change it up a little bit!
 This is a really fun dessert for Christmas dinner or Thanksgiving.